 - States that do not require or provide free licenses for senior citizens: AL, AK, CT, FL, GA, IA, MS, OH, RI.

 - States that share reciprocal hunting for senior citizens: AK, AR, SC.
+In January 2023, Texas and Louisiana proposed shared reciprocal hunting licenses for minors and senior citizens.

 - States that provide access to special lands, trails, or waters for senior citizens: AR, CT, FL, OK, LA, PA, SC, WA.

-- Additionally, 34 states offer discounted hunting or fishing licenses fees to active duty military and/or veteran residents, while 23 states offer free licenses to at least one of these populations.
+- Additionally, 34 states offer discounted hunting or fishing licenses fees to active-duty military and/or veteran residents, while 23 states offer free licenses to at least one of these populations.

 - When a state offers a free license, it affects their eligibility to receive matching funds through the American System of Conservation Funding.
 In order to report a hunter/angler as a certified license holder, the state must receive a net revenue of at least $2.00 for said license.
 For each certified license holder the state reports, they receive approximately $36.00 in federal aid ($26 for every hunting license and $10 for every fishing license) through the American System of Conservation Funding.
 Kansas took a unique approach to this issue in 2012 by passing SB 314, which eliminated free hunting and fishing privileges for seniors under 75 years of age, while simultaneously creating an annual senior hunting and fishing licenses priced significantly below those offered to non-seniors.